-St. Norbert College started using G Suite in the spring of 2013.
+St. Norbert College started using Google Workspace in the spring of 2013.
 With the use of Google Calendar, it's very easy to invite each other to meetings and events.
 When doing so, your event appears on the invitees calendar along with all pertinent information.
 These are some tips for proper etiquette to be sure your information is helpful and understood.

 The most important tip we can offer is to use Google Calendar in the first place.
 When scheduling a meeting, create the event in your calendar, and invite the expected attendees.
-This puts the event on their calendar, along with the location, description, attached documents, etc. This also allows you to easily see the availability of the attendees without having to ask them.
+This puts the invitation on their calendar, along with the location, description, attached documents, etc. Be sure to provide enough information about the event to help the invitee decide if they will attend.

 You can also invite a list of people.
 If you have access to a Google Group (email list), just invite that list (instead of entering each person individually).

 Note that your invitation is just that, an invitation.
 There is no guarantee that everyone will attend.
-Invitees can still respond, indicating if they'll attend, and they can also attach comments to that response.
+Invitees will either accept or decline your invitation; they can also attach comments to that response.

 While inviting people, Google Calendar allows you to see the availability of each person during the time slot you've selected.
-You can also change the event to find a time that works for everyone.
-Google has a simple article on how to invite people to your calendar event.
+You can also change the event to find a time that works for everyone. for more details, see Google's article on how to invite people to your calendar event.

 Respond to Invitations